 THIS DATE IN HISTORY: July 1

 1941: Rod Gilbert, the Rangers' all-time leading scorer, is born in Montreal.
 In his 18 NHL seasons, all with New York, Gilbert sets team records for goals (406) and points (1,021) despite numerous back injuries, one of which causes him to have a spinal fusion.
-Gilbert is the right wing on the "GAG Line" of the early 1970s, along with left wing Vic Hadfield and center (and longtime friend) Jean Ratelle.
+Gilbert is the right wing on the "GAG Line" of the early 1970s, along with left wing Vic Hadfield and center Jean Ratelle, a boyhood friend and teammate.
+All three eventually have their numbers retired by the Rangers.

 1967: Construction begins on the Forum in Inglewood, California, which will serve as the future home of the Los Angeles Kings when it opens six months later.
 The Kings, in their first NHL season, play at the Long Beach Arena and the Los Angeles Sports Arena until their new home is ready.

 1995: The deal to relocate the Quebec Nordiques to Denver becomes official; the team will become known as the Colorado Avalanche.
 The move comes 13 years after the Colorado Rockies leave Denver to play in New Jersey.
 After finishing first in the Eastern Conference in their final season in Quebec, the newly named Avalanche win the Stanley Cup in their first season in Denver.